 - 1. Press the LOCK button on the remote keyless entry transmitter. - 2.
 Count the number of chimes you hear.
-The number of chimes tells you which mode your vehicle is set for. - 3.
+The number of chimes tells you which mode your vehicle is set for.
+(If you do not wish to change the current mode, you can either exit the programming mode by following the instructions later in this section or program the next feature available on your vehicle.) - 3.
 Press the LOCK button again on the remote keyless entry transmitter until you hear the number of chimes that corresponds to the mode selection you want.